budostylz/Office365-Development/README.md

+Subject: Update on JECC Battle Rhythm Calendars

-Improve message: DISA have created 3 calendars for the JECC Battle Rhythm.
-They mistakenly used the emails as the calendar display names (see screenshot).
-I am communicating with DISA to fix this as well as creating the additional 4 calendars: DISA NNSY J6 Mailbox JECC Crisis Battle Rhythm
+DISA has created three calendars for the JECC Battle Rhythm; however, they mistakenly set the calendar display names as email addresses (see screenshot).
+I am working with DISA to correct this issue while also coordinating the creation of four additional calendars:

+JECC Crisis Battle Rhythm
-DISA NNSY J6 Mailbox JECC Command Events
+JECC Command Events
-DISA NNSY J6 Mailbox JECC Key Leader Leave & Engagements DISA NNSY J6 Mailbox JECC Operations I willkeep you updated on this status.
+JECC Key Leader Leave & Engagements
+JECC Operations
+I will keep you updated on the progress.

+Best,
+[Your Name]